abiladdiana-coder/health-data-sql/02_device_adverse_events/README.md

 Answer: Product code BZD (Ventilator, Non-Continuous Respirator) appears most often, with 29 events reported in the dataset.

-Question 2: What are the top 5 brand names with highest number of adverse events?
+Question 2: What are the top five medical devices (by brand name) with highest number of adverse events?
 Query:
 SELECT brand_name, COUNT (*) AS total_adverse events
 FROM maude_2023